-Cool, colorful, and stylish bands to pair with your Apple Watch | CNN Underscored
+Cool, colorful and stylish bands to pair with your Apple Watch | CNN Underscored

 Nike Sport Band ($49; nike.com)

 A classic sport band from Nike and Apple, this fluoroelastomer band features compression molded holes and will stay comfortable throughout your workout.
-It’s also available in a bright blue and green colorway that adds a pop of color to your wrist.
+It’s also available in a bright blue-and-green colorway that adds a pop of color to your wrist.

 Sport Band ($59.95; nomadgoods.com)

-This sleek band comes in both black and lunar gray and is great for both intense workouts and every day wear.
+This sleek band comes in both black and Lunar Gray and is great for both intense workouts and everyday wear.
 It’s 100% waterproof and offers interior ventilation channels for extra breathability.

 Pelican Protector Band ($40; case-mate.com)

-Made from a durable elastic with a G-hook fastener, this band is designed to keep your watch fastened securely on your wrist throughout all your adventures and cross training.
+Made from a durable elastic with a G-hook fastener, this band is designed to keep your watch fastened securely on your wrist throughout all your adventures and cross-training.
 It’s available in three colorways.

 Rugged Band ($59.95; nomadgoods.com)

-If you like a rugged look this band is a great option.
+If you like a rugged look, this band is a great option.
 Perfect for adventures, it secures like a traditional watch strap, has a breathable ribbed design and is also entirely waterproof.

 Best leather Apple Watch bands

-Even though you’re wearing a piece of technology you can still use your watch bands to give off the look of a traditional watch.
-We like the classic style of a leather band and picks from Apple, Casetify and Nomad give sophisticated looks while staying comfortable and functional.
+Even though you’re wearing a piece of technology, you can still use your watch bands to give off the look of a traditional watch.
+We like the classic style of a leather band, and picks from Apple, Casetify and Nomad give sophisticated looks while staying comfortable and functional.

 Apple Leather Watch Loop (44mm) ($99; amazon.com)

 Handcrafted in Arzignano, Italy, this is Apple’s latest update to its leather band.
-The loop design creates a super sleek aesthetic while being high quality, soft and comfortable.
+The loop design creates a super-sleek aesthetic while being high quality, soft and comfortable.

 Signature Leather Band ($40; case-mate.com)

-A more affordable leather option, this pick is made from genuine, hand-crafted leather and comes in a deep brown finish.
-The tonal stitching along the side pairs nicely and creates a super sleek look.
+A more affordable leather option, this pick is made from genuine handcrafted leather and comes in a deep brown finish.
+The tonal stitching along the side pairs nicely and creates a super-sleek look.

 2-in-1 Italian Leather Watch Band Kit ($100; casetify.com)

-This band is a fashion statement and we’re into the double wrap around.
+This band is a fashion statement, and we’re into the double wraparound.
 It comes in black, brown and red and can even be swapped around with other traditional watches.

 Modern Slim Band ($69.95; nomadgoods.com)

 We’ve been wearing this band for a few months now and are big fans.
 It’s a classic look and makes your watch feel even more luxe.
-Nomad’s leather is designed to patina and age well and even after months of wear the band still looks and feels great.
+Nomad’s leather is designed to patina and age well, and even after months of wear the band still looks and feels great.

 Traditional Band ($99.95; nomadgoods.com)

 The traditional design of this band is what we think of when we think of standard watch bands.
-It’s the high quality Horween leather Nomad uses for their products and we love the contrast of a classic style band with your high tech smart watch.
+It’s the high-quality Horween leather Nomad uses for its products, and we love the contrast of a classic-style band with your high-tech smartwatch.

 Best luxury Apple Watch bands